Skip to content

-How do I manage working shifts and track absentee workers?
+How do I manage working shifts?

 Overview

-From there, the Absentee Module identifies which workers are missing from their scheduled shifts and prompts you to take action—ensuring no worker time is left untracked.
 Additionally, the system monitors tardiness, flagging late arrivals based on each worker’s shift start time.

 Requirements